 An increase in folate is necessary, not only during pregnancy due to the increase in RBC production, but is an important supplement for people planning to become pregnant.
 It is recommended that a pregnant individual consume 400 mcg of folate per day.

-It is essential for the pregnant woman to gain an appropriate amount of weight dependent on her BMI.
-Underweight women should gain approximately 12.5-18 kg (28-40 lbs), normal-weight women should gain roughly 11.5-16.5 kg (25-35 lbs), overweight women should gain 7-11.5 kg (15-25 lbs), and obese women should gain 5-9 kg (11-20 lbs).
+The pregnant individual needs to gain an appropriate amount of weight dependent on their BMI.
+Underweight individuals should gain approximately 12.5-18 kg (28-40 lbs), normal-weight individuals should gain roughly 11.5-16.5 kg (25-35 lbs), overweight individuals should gain 7-11.5 kg (15-25 lbs), and obese individuals should gain 5-9 kg (11-20 lbs).

-Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.START QUIZ NOW
+Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.